jordanleal12/assignment-2-version-control-testing-evaluation/README.md

     return filename
 ```

-We can now repeat the above steps for the functionality of replacing an incorrect file path input with the correct one! after repeating the three steps again our completed function will look like this:
+We can now repeat the above steps, adding the ability to replace an incorrect file path input with the correct one! after repeating the three steps again our completed function will look like this:

 ```python
 def extension_checker(filename: str, f_type: str) -> str: